John Ricus Couperus: Career as a lawyer

 In a brochure Couperus wrote about the Dutch presence in the Dutch East Indies: Life for the Dutch in the Indies is not just living like a farmer but also living on the basis of "le droit du plus fort" (the right of the strongest).
 This situation can only be controlled by a moral and military dominance.
 It is a domination which places the weaker in an unnatural position and makes it impossible to apply the unconstrained usual Dutch politics in the Dutch East Indies.
 In August 1846 Couperus was appointed as a member of the Court of Justice in Batavia.
-In November Couperus temporarily replaced jhr.
-D.A.
+In November Couperus temporarily replaced D.A.
 Junius van Hemert as a tax official in the Western Department of the Dutch East Indies and in May 1848 he was appointed member at the Board of Justice (Raad van Justitie) in Batavia.
 Couperus was appointed court clerk at the supreme court of the Dutch East Indies in April 1849 and in December 1850 promoted to the position of counselor at the supreme court.
 In May 1854 he was also appointed member of the supreme court (until July 1859) and obtained a leave for two years to Europe in February 1860.
 Back in the Netherlands Couperus was appointed knight in the Order of the Netherlands Lion.
 He was honorably discharged as counselor of the Supreme Court in June 1862 (Royal Order of 23 June 1862 number 51).